Kendrick Perkins: Business ventures

-Around 2018, Perkins partnered with his brother-in-law to create Big League Exotics, a French bulldog breeding company.
+Around 2018, Perkins partnered with his brother-in-law to create Big League Exotics, a French Bulldog breeding company.

 In February 2024, Perkins and Chris Ricciardi announced a new company called Nilly which would pay students in return for the ability to manage their name, image, and likeness rights.
 By October of that year, Nilly contracts were being analyzed publicly and interpreted as predatory loans, because Nilly retained exclusive NIL rights for seven years in addition to taking 10–50% of an athlete's future income.
 USA Today concluded, "Perkins and Nilly are taking advantage of young athletes with these deals...When someone finally looks into this, expect it to all come crashing down."

 Personal life

 Perkins is a practicing Catholic.
 He was an altar boy in his youth, although it was often problematic to find a cassock to fit him due to his height.
 His son was born on September 10, 2007.
 On July 25, 2009, Perkins married his longtime girlfriend, Vanity Alpough.
 His second son was born on October 10, 2011.
 His twin son and daughter were born on October 20, 2015.

 Perkins' cousin, Ethan Rusbatch, is a New Zealander who plays in the New Zealand NBL.

 On October 10, 2013, Perkins posted a $1,000 bond on a misdemeanor assault charge.
 He allegedly punched a man and a woman after a dispute following a traffic collision.

+On June 20, 2026, Perkins agreed to become the general manager for the basketball program at Jackson State.